Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SPI/Class AmebaILI9341.rst

 NA

-.. tip ：：Refer to "AmebaILI9341.h" for available colors.
+.. tip ::Refer to "AmebaILI9341.h" for available colors.

 .. note :: "AmebaILI9341.h" must be included to use the class function.